NCERT Solutions for Class 10 Science Chapter 5

 Option b – Diamond

-Which of the following properties generally decrease along a period?
+Which of these properties typically decrease across a period?

 (c) Metallic character